Non-Asymptotic Bounds for the $\ell_{\infty}$ Estimator in Linear Regression with Uniform Noise: Linear model with uniform noise

+where $\xi = \sqrt{\lambda_{\min}/(8\pi)}$ and $C$ and $C'$ are absolute constants.
+For more details see Appendix \ref{appendix:examples}.
+We would like to stress the fact that this bound is nearly optimal when $\bSigma = \Ib$ as we show in Theorem \ref{Chebyshev:lower:bound:thm} in the supplement.
+There we argue that in the isotropic case, with constant probability we have $\|\hat \bbeta - \bbeta^*\| \gtrsim a p/(n (\log n)^{3/2})$.
+As we discuss later, there exists a different (computationally expensive) estimator which achieves a better dimension dependence in the Gaussian case (for sufficiently large $p$, e.g., $p = n^{\alpha}$), which implies that the Chebyshev estimator is sub-optimal.\\ \end{example}

 \begin{example} Our next application includes applying Corollary \ref{cor:paley:zygmund} with $\alpha = 1$ and $q = 2$ to Rademacher design.
 Let $\bX_{ij}$ be i.i.d.
 Rademacher random variables.
 In this example, the first variable can also optionally be an intercept.
 In any case, it follows that $\tilde \bX_i = \eta_i \bX_{i}$ are Rademacher vectors.
+It can be shown with the help of Theorem \ref{ball:in:convex:hull:follows:rate} that: